jefponte/lumen-api-example/README.md

         composer create-project --prefer-dist laravel/lumen your-project-name

-2. You can create your router in this file:
+2. You can create your routes in this file:

         ./routes/web.php